 What is it?

-- Hear pitches from KQED staff on new products and media // Questions like, what do you think of our new online platform for students?
-What topics are interesting to you?
+- Advise on different KQED products and programs, in Education and News // Questions like, what do you think of our new online investigation tool for students?
+Or, what stories are you paying attention to in the news?

 - Advise on topics and production of KQED’s award-winning YouTube series, Above the Noise // We’re planning our spring calendar of episodes.
 What issues and topics are you most curious about?